Lectures and Events

 Enjoy watching a “sneak preview” screening of Harvey: Eyes on the Struggle, a work-in-progress documentary film about Philadelphia’s beloved photographer Harvey Finkle.
 Harvey’s photography conveys the humanity of diverse cultures and the social justice movements he has engaged with throughout his career.
 Filmmaker Ted Lieverman chronicles Harvey’s journey as an activist and photographer, now confronting the deteriorating eyesight of his later years.
 A Q&A with Harvey Finkle and Ted Lieverman will follow.

-The film is closed captioned and the program will be interpreted in ASL.
+The film is open captioned and the program will be interpreted in ASL.

 An Evening of Storytelling with the Lenape Nation of PA